senzing-garage/ibm-openshift-guide/docs/helm-rabbitmq-db2/README.md

 ### Create persistent volume claims

 :thinking: There are multiple ways of creating a persistent volume claim (PVC).
-The following are examples of how to create a PVC.
+The following are examples of how to create a PVC with `spec.storageClassName` and `spec.volumeName`.
 Only one method of creating PVCs is needed.

-1. Reviw and modify as needed the following files:
+1. Review and modify as needed the following files:
+    1. If using `spec.storageClassName`:
         1. ${KUBERNETES_DIR}/persistent-volume-claim-rabbitmq-storageClassName.yaml
         1. ${KUBERNETES_DIR}/persistent-volume-claim-senzing-storageClassName.yaml
+    1. If using `spec.volumeName`:
         1. ${KUBERNETES_DIR}/persistent-volume-claim-rabbitmq-volumeName.yaml
         1. ${KUBERNETES_DIR}/persistent-volume-claim-senzing-volumeName.yaml

-1. **Method #1** - Create persistent volume claims from `storageClassName`.
+1. **Method #1** - Create persistent volume claims using `spec.storageClassName`.

+    1. Review and modify as needed the following files:
+        1. ${KUBERNETES_DIR}/persistent-volume-claim-rabbitmq-storageClassName.yaml
+        1. ${KUBERNETES_DIR}/persistent-volume-claim-senzing-storageClassName.yaml

    Example:

     ```console